geziefer/quarkusai/README.md

 ## Usage

 1. **Upload Documents**: Use the file upload section to add documents (supports multiple file selection)
-2. **Chat**: Ask questions in the chat interface - the AI will reference uploaded documents when relevant
+2. **Chat**: Ask questions in the chat interface - the AI will reference uploaded documents when relevant.
+Use the Stop button to cancel responses mid-generation if needed.
 3. **Manage Documents**: View uploaded documents and delete them as needed

 ## Testing